December 18, 2020 •Rick LaGore

 To continue, not all IMC's (intermodal marketing companies) have the ability to access the entire fleet of 53 'containers.
 Also, not all IMC's tap into the ISO re-positioning market for additional capacity found with 20' and 40' ISO containers, which is in addition to the container fleets listed below.

-As indicated above, the total number of domestic private and rail owned 53' intermodal containers currently stands at 254,866.
+The total number of domestic private and rail-owned 53' dry intermodal containers currently stands at 392,360.
 The BNSF railroad does not own containers, making this railroad essentially the private box owner railroad.
 JB Hunt, Schneider, Swift and a few smaller private fleets operate on the BNSF network.
 This also makes it easier for shippers to identify with these brands and access their capacity, as demonstrated in the article The Best Intermodal Companies (And How To Choose).

 The Union Pacific, Norfolk Southern and CSX own containers that move across all three networks through either steel wheel or rubber tire interchanges between the different Class I railroad ramps to traverse North America.
 These railroads own their own boxes in the EMP and UMAX containers, but they also run the Hub and XPO private owned containers.